Most Expensive NBA 2022-23 Regular-Season Tickets

-Most expensive NBA 2022-23 regular-season tickets originally appeared on NBC Sports Chicago
+Most expensive NBA 2022 regular-season tickets originally appeared on NBC Sports Bayarea

 We are just days away from another heated NBA season.